mars90226/dotvim/README.md

 # Vim/Neovim config

-Carefully crafted vim/neovim config.
+Carefully crafted neovim config.
 After switching to [packer.nvim](https://github.com/wbthomason/packer.nvim), future update will mostly be neovim-only changes.

+Vim specific config is removed, but you can use `vim` branch to access them.

 ## Major plugins